Samuel Harrison (minister): Military service and equal pay debate

 In 1862, Rev. Harrison resigned from the church and worked for the National Freedman's Relief Society during the American Civil War charged with helping the blacks on Georgia's sea islands.

 In July 1863, the 54th Regiment Massachusetts Volunteer Infantry, the first all-black unit in the North during the Civil War, spearheaded the assault on Fort Wagner in Charleston, South Carolina.
 The regiment suffered heavy losses.
 Massachusetts Governor John A. Andrew sent Rev. Harrison to South Carolina to express the sympathies of the Commonwealth to the men of the 54th.
 Later that year, Rev. Harrison received a commission as chaplain and was mustered into the 54th, thus becoming one of 19 African-American chaplains during the Civil War.
 During this time, Rev. Harrison protested the unequal pay gap between white and black chaplains.
 His friendship with Massachusetts Governor John Albion Andrew allowed him enough sway for Andrew to draft a letter to Abraham Lincoln requesting that he end the racist practice, naming Rev. Harrison and describing his unequal experiences.
 In 1864, not a year later, President Lincoln equalized the pay scale.

 In 1864, Rev. Harrison was honorably discharged for health reasons.
 He would work for the National Freedman's Relief Society until the war ended.

 Later life, death, and legacy

 After being honorably discharged from the Army, Rev. Harrison ministered at several different churches in multiple Northeastern states.
 In the states of Rhode Island, Massachusetts, and Maine he wrote pieces against the state of racial dynamics during the era of Reconstruction.
 He wrote his memoir, Rev. Samuel Harrison: His Life Story, printed in 1899, and in 1872 returned to pastor the Second Congregational Church of Pittsfield.
 During this time, Rev. Harrison would have 3 sermons printed.
 He died on August 11, 1900, in the city where he had begun his ministry.
-His house in Pittsfield, Massachusetts, deemed the Samuel Harrison House, was made a historic site in 2006.
+His house in Pittsfield, Massachusetts, deemed the Samuel Harrison House, was placed on the National Register of Historic Places on March 22nd, 2006.